Healthy Forage Idea's For Weight Loss

 Firstly, which straw to use?

-We recommend to only use clean, good quality straw, preferable not sprayed with chemicals or fertilisers, and our research has shown Barely or Oat Straw to be the best, as it provides great roughage to our horses which helps to moderate insulin levels without the higher calorie content.
+We recommend using clean, good quality straw, preferable not sprayed with chemicals or fertilisers, and our research has shown Barely or Oat Straw to be the best, as it provides great roughage to our horses which helps to moderate insulin levels without the higher calorie content.

 Straw pricing and availability?